gamma-delta/cate-compsci-challenges/README.md

 - `cloris_cheng@cate.org`
 - `alex_kim@cate.org`

+You're free to complete these challenges with any programming language you please.
 If you complete the challenge with a compiled language, please send us the code _and_ the compiled executable.
-It doesn't matter what you build it for, we should be able to find someone who can run it.
+It doesn't matter what platform you build it for, we should be able to find someone who can run it.
 (If you don't understand what this means don't worry about it.)

 The person with the most correct answers will get a $20 gift card at the end of the trimester.
 We'll also probably announce you in assembly.